AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios.md

        }
    ```

 4. Join the channel with a temp token, channel name, and uid of your project.
-Channel profile and client role type will also be configured.
+Configure channel profile and client role type at the same time.

    In `ViewController.swift`, add the following lines after the `setupLocalVideo` function: